 As kids' mobility improves, so does their ability to explore where they couldn't before.
 So take a child's-eye look around your home and update childproofing to keep up with your child's growing skills.

 How Is My Child Moving?

-Though some babies take their first steps around their first birthdays, most learn to walk well in the months after they turn 1.
+Though some babies take their first steps around their first birthdays, most learn to walk in the months after they turn 1.

 Kids who are learning to walk are called "toddlers" because that's exactly what they do — they toddle, keeping their legs wide apart and seeming to hesitate between each step, jerking from side to side as they move one foot forward, then the next.